Tesla's Tomorrow Never Knows

 The self-driving car initiative is an example of Google’s willingness to gamble on technology that may not pay off for years, Dr. Thrun said.
 Even the most optimistic predictions put the deployment of the technology more than eight years away.

 My point is that this stuff is both hard to do and nearly impossible to predict.
 And while I think it's all well and good to be optimistic to inspire people and get them to buy in, I'm more than a little worried that Musk's intentions with the buy-in are a bit too literal.
 As in, the stock price of Tesla.
 The problem is that he's been the boy crying self-driving wolf for a bit too long now.
-Nearly every story you read today will note that he's been promising aspects of this technology and project since at least 2016, and basically every year since then as promised timelines have whooshed by faster than 'Ludicrous Mode' on a Tesla.
+Nearly every story you read today will note that he's been promising aspects of this technology and project since at least 2016, and basically every year since then, as promised timelines have whooshed by faster than 'Ludicrous Mode' on a Tesla.

 At the same time, Musk has done incredible things.
 There's no denying that.
 SpaceX, of course, is the prime example of this.
 He literally willed private companies – and now people – into space and reusable rockets into existence.
 It's so commonplace now that it's almost easy to overlook how incredible this truly is.
 And now the offshoot, Starlink, is revolutionizing internet access.
 Even Tesla itself, even if it didn't fully start with Musk, there's no question he's the one who took electric vehicles mainstream.
 He gets – and deserves – more benefits of the doubt than anyone since Steve Jobs.

 But the doubts are now getting louder in the face of all of this over-promising and under-delivering.
 And yes, the shitshow that is Xitter, plays into this as well.
-The stock today, despite an actual live showcase and demonstration of the Cybercab – not to mention 'Optimus' humanoid robots and a surprise 'Robovan' – is currently down nearly 9%.
+Tesla’s stock today, despite an actual live showcase and demonstration of the Cybercab – not to mention 'Optimus' humanoid robots and a surprise 'Robovan' – is currently down nearly 9%.
 Google's stock is up.
 Uber's stock is up.
 People don't seem to be buying what Musk is selling.
 They're selling what they were sold last night.

 And that's in part because of when he says he'll be selling it.
 Again, 2027 – sorry, technically it was "before 2027" for production of the Cybercab, at least – must seem both far away to some investors looking for an answer to Tesla's sales challenges right now and entirely too close to be realistic for others.